Formal Verification for JavaScript Regular Expressions: a Proven Semantics and its Applications (Extended Version): Formal Verification of the PikeVM Matching Algorithm

 In this section, we provide the first formal verification of the PikeVM algorithm.
 The proof has been fully mechanized in the Rocq proof assistant.
 Using an inductive backtracking tree semantics greatly facilitates the proof, as several crucial properties can be conveniently expressed on trees.
 We prove that the algorithm returns the result specified by the ECMAScript standard, making it the first time a modern regex matching algorithm is formally verified against a real-world specification.

-\subsection{The PikeVM algorithm}
+\subsection{The PikeVM Algorithm}

 In this section, we present a formal model of the PikeVM algorithm, first introduced by Rob Pike in the text editor \texttt{sam}~\cite{pike_sam}.
 We formalize and prove a version of the PikeVM that slightly differs from the original algorithm to account for JavaScript-specific semantics: we generate instructions for capture reset, and we use the extension described in~\citet{regelk_pldi} to support JavaScript nullable quantifiers.
 Both of these extensions have been used in the PikeVM engine of V8 (we discuss adapting these definitions for other languages in \Autoref{sec:related}).
 This algorithm supports a subset of JavaScript regexes, $\pikesub$, depicted on \Autoref{fig:syntax_pikevm}.
 This corresponds to the traditional features of regular expressions, extended with capture groups, and with the star being either greedy or lazy.
 We extend this subset to lists of actions (all $\acheck{}$ and $\aclose{}$ actions belong to the subset).
+We also extend this subset to trees (rejecting trees containing nodes corresponding to features that are not in $\pikesub$, like $\treebackref{}{}$ or $\treelk{}{}{}$).